nglm/pycvi/docs/examples/basic_usage.rst

 CVI - Basic usage
 ------------------

-In this example, we integrate PyCVI into the usual clustering pipeline in order to select the best clustering.
+In this example, we integrate PyCVI into a usual clustering pipeline to select the best clustering.
+We try several values of :math:`k`, the number of clusters, and pass each value to ``KMeans(n_clusters=k)``.
+Here, :math:`k` is the main parameter of the clustering method.

 .. include:: /examples/examples_reminders.rst